The Effect Of Excess Protein – Now & Later

 One of the more immediate and serious effects of consuming too much protein before an event or riding session is the risk of dehydration.

 High intake levels of protein can lead to increased water loss in the body, causing acute dehydration.
 This occurs because your body excretes water as a way to rid itself of urea, which is formed as a direct result of the breakdown of protein.
 The severity of dehydration depends on the type and quality of protein powders.

 Add to that the fact that your body produces more sweat when you’re riding, and you have all the makings of complications due to dehydration.

 In addition to increased risk of dehydration, excessive intake of protein can potentially lead to these other risks:

 Weight gain.
 Any excess protein that is not used by the body will naturally convert into sugar and become stored in the body as fat.

 Kidney disease.
-High protein intake over extended periods of time can lead to possible kidney-related issues.
+High protein intake over extended periods can lead to possible kidney-related issues.
 This is due to your body’s need to urinate more calcium due to higher protein consumption.
-This calcium deficiency can lead to kidney disease and/or kidney stones… which leave the body through urine… think about it…
+This calcium deficiency can lead to kidney disease and kidney stones… which leave the body through urine… think about it…

 Admittedly, as an athlete, you should not have to concern yourself with ingesting too much protein.
 It’s already hard enough to meet the daily requirements.
 Just make sure you steer clear of bad proteins in your quest for quantity.